Jonathan Slade

 I stayed and freelanced on the East Coast of the US for another five years, playing more performances of the Nutcracker ballet than I care to remember, working with groups such as the Delphi Chamber Orchestra, Uptown Philharmonic Orchestra and Contemporaneous, and with the conductors Peter Oundjian and John Adams.

 Since coming back to the UK, I've had the good fortune of performing with the Brandenburg Sinfonia in London and the Oxford Philharmonic Orchestra, most recently as second flute in a perfomance of Tchaikovsky's Fifth Symphony and the Scriabin Piano Concerto.
-My friendship and collobaration with legendary musicians Elisabeth Parry and John Alley continues to be hugely enjoyable and rewarding.
+My friendship and collobaration with legendary musicians Elisabeth Parry and John Alley continues to be hugely rewarding and it was a pleasure to join them in recital recently at Benslow Music (video highlights here!)

 Teaching has always played a hugely important part in my career, and from mentoring beginner students in a New York middle school band programme to instructing advanced Yale University undergraduate students, I bring a wide variety of experience, but above all an inextinguishable enthusiasm for the music I play, in the hope that my students will carry the torch throughout their own musical lives.